Skip to contents

 Parameters vignette:

-Documentation for all parameters in the parameter objects can be found the vignette: GGIR configuration parameters.
+Documentation on the meaning of each parameter, its default value, and expected value(s) can be found in the vignette: GGIR configuration parameters.

 From R command line: